tomasandel/dp-monitor/README.md

 - Runs certspotter to track CT log state (tree size, root hash)
 - A Node.js sidecar reads certspotter's state files and periodically sends verified STHs to the backend API
-- Multiple monitor instances can run independently - the backend compares their STH reports for consistency
+- Multiple monitor instances can run independently, each submitting STHs with a unique monitor ID

 ## Prerequisites